FREQUENTLY ASKED QUESTIONS

 2. Defined on the basis of exposure for the offense for which the defendant was convicted, pled guilty, pled nolo contendere or which is pending a disposition.
 If pled down, then the crime for which the defendant ultimately was convicted.

 3. Defined as all crimes punishable by greater than one year in jail or prison, regardless of how characterized by jurisdiction.
-If range, alternate sentencing, or indeterminate sentencing, outer range greater than one year.
+If range, alternate sentencing, or indeterminate sentencing,

 4. Any lesser crime involving force or threat of force against a person regardless of the amount of time since the offense.